America's Voice En Español »

 Donald Trump made a campaign pledge out of building a border wall – but the truth is that the communities around the border are actually some of the safest in America.
 That’s why members of Congress – both Republicans and Democrats – from around the border area all oppose building the wall.
 It would be a huge waste of money (Trump wants to spend billions of dollars on it) for an imagined problem, as border crossings are currently at a 17-year low.

 There are major problems with building a border wall, as well: land on the border is not particularly well-suited for building, and much of it is private land that would have to be reclaimed through eminent domain.
-If Trump decides to pursue the wall, millions of taxpayer dollars would be spent over many years taking land away from Americans for a project nobody wants.
+If the wall is built, millions of taxpayer dollars would be spent over many years taking land away from Americans for a project nobody wants.
 Polls have shown that more than six in ten voters don’t support building the wall.

 Since the government cannot (and should not) remove all 11 million undocumented immigrants, it would make the most sense for immigration officials to focus on removing immigrants who are actually dangerous or who have committed serious crimes.
 The rest of the immigrant population should be left alone in the interest of public safety.
 As several Chiefs of Police associations have said, immigrants need to trust law enforcement enough to cooperate with police and report serious crimes.
 Also, deportation priorities allow immigration officials to better focus their limited time and resources away from “low priority” immigrants with no criminal history to people with serious criminal convictions.